Roadworthy and safety certificates

 - the vehicle is in a safe condition

-When you have a safety certificate and gas certificate (if applicable), you can drive the vehicle to a customer service centre to apply for vehicle registration.
+When you have a safety certificate and gas certificate (if applicable), you can drive your vehicle to a transport and motoring customer service centre to apply for vehicle registration.

 Displaying a safety certificate